 Time of Remembrance Video

-Again this year, our annual Time of Remembrance comes in the form of a video, rather than an event, to remember and honor the lives of individuals in our hospice program and community who have died over the past year.
-Members of our hospice team and community have worked together to record readings, thoughts, art and music to bring comfort and honor the memories of those we love and are missing.
+Again this year, our annual Time of Remembrance comes in the form of a video to remember and honor the lives of individuals in our hospice program and community who have died over the past year.
+Members of our hospice team have worked together to record readings, thoughts, art and music to bring comfort to you and to honor the memory of the ones you love and miss.

 ~ Hospice Lights ~